Real Testing. Unbiased Reviews.

 Price: $110-130

-For a budget option without sacrificing performance or weight the Merrell Moab 3 is the winner.
-Known for its comfort and value this boot is perfect for day hikes and moderate backpacking.
+For a budget option that doesn’t sacrifice performance or weight, the Merrell Moab 3 is the winner.
+Known for its comfort and value, this boot is perfect for day hikes and moderate backpacking.

 The Moab 3 is very comfortable right out of the box.
 We have rated it 8.5 out of 10 for comfort.
-In my opinion, the sleek sock liner is the best sock liner out of all the boots I have tested.
-If comfort is your top priority this is a great choice.
+In my opinion, the sleek sock liner is the best of all the sock liners I have tested.

-Traction wise, the Moab 3 really takes a load off your feet.
+Traction-wise, the Moab 3 really takes a load off your feet.
 The outsole is firm and grippy.
-In addition, I felt the shock absorption is very well distributed throughout the boot for an ideal hiking or backpacking scenario.
+In addition, I felt the shock absorption was very well distributed throughout the boot for ideal hiking or backpacking.

 testing moab 3 on the going over uneven terrain